ApexInsurtech/Aspire/README.md

 APEX ASPIRE
 Welcome to the Apex Git repo.
-If you are reading this, you are part of a privileged few, whom I trust very much.

 TO START: